James Power (ice hockey)

-James "Rocket" Power (February 9, 1884 – April 6, 1920) was a Canadian ice hockey player who was active from 1900 to 1913.
-Rocket played on the 1904 Quebec Bulldogs CAHL championship team.
+James Rockett Power (February 9, 1884 – April 6, 1920) was a Canadian ice hockey player who was active from 1900 to 1913.
+Rockett Power played on the 1904 Quebec Bulldogs CAHL championship team.
 That year, Quebec did not challenge for the Stanley Cup.
-He also played one regular season game for Quebec Bulldogs 1913 Stanley Cup champion team.
+He also played one regular season game for Quebec Bulldogs 1913 Stanley Cup championship team.

 Early life

 He was born in Sillery to William Power and Susan Winnifred Rockett.
-His nickname "Rocket" came from his mother's maiden name.
+His common name, Rockett (sometimes written as "Rocket" in newspaper match reports), came from his mother's maiden name.
 His father was a member of the House of Commons of Canada, and three of his brothers also had political careers: William Gerard Power was a member of the Legislative Council of Quebec; Joe also played ice hockey and was a member of the Legislative Assembly of Quebec; Charles "Chubby" Power also played ice hockey, and later became a member of the Senate of Canada.
-Charles's son, Frank Power, also became a member of Parliament, as did Charles's grandson, Lawrence Cannon.
+Charles' son, Frank Power, also became a member of Parliament, as did Charles' grandson, Lawrence Cannon.